-Summer Reading Assignment AP Calculus AB Mr. Sittig
+Summer Reading Assignment Mrs. Corson Email: dcorson@ovs.org AP Calculus AB

-Email: msittig@ovs.org

 Expectations: AP Calculus AB is designed to be the equivalent of a first semester college calculus course devoted to topics in differential and integral calculus.
 The course moves at a quick pace and requires you to arrive at school with a solid foundation in the skills taught in Geometry, Algebra 2 and Pre-calculus.
-In addition, you must be proficient with the graphing calculator, which is required for one third of the AP Exam.
+In addition, you must be proficient with the graphing calculator, which is required for one half of the AP Exam.
 The following assignment will be collected on the first day of class.

-Directions: You will acquire a TI graphing calculator, and complete Unit 0 Calc-Prerequisites on Calculus.
+Directions: You will acquire a graphing calculator (TI or HP), and complete Unit 0 Calc-Prerequisites on Calculus.
 Flippedmath.com.
 Unit Zero involves watching the videos, printing out and completing the assignments, and correcting them with a red pen, to turn in to me when you arrive at school in August.

-Minimum Required Calculator: TI-83 Plus or TI-84 Plus, or equivalent Here is the list of calculator capabilities expected by the College Board: https://apstudents.collegeboard.org/courses/ap-calculus-ab/calculator-policies
+Minimum Required Calculator: TI-83 Plus or TI-84 Plus graphing calculator, or HP Prime Graphing Calculator.

+Here is the list of calculator capabilities expected by the College Board: https://apstudents.collegeboard.org/exam-policies-guidelines/calculator-policies